 Meanwhile, make 800ml of stock.
 I use vegetable stock for almost all of my recipes, but other types should work well too.
 Keep it warm on the lowest heat possible.

 When potatoes are cooked and slightly crispy on the outside, remove the risotto heat.
-Mix in 3/4 of sweet potatoes into the risotto, stirring in gently to keep the potatoes intact.
-Crumble and stir in 70g (half) of your blue cheese into the risotto.
+Mix in ¾ of sweet potatoes into the risotto, stirring in gently to keep the potatoes intact.
+Crumble and stir in 70g (half) of the stilton into the risotto.

-Spoon the risotto into 2 bowls or plates.
-Serve with the rest of sweet potatoes, crumbled blue cheese and toasted walnuts on top.
-Decorate with herbs for a gorgeous colour lift.
+Spoon the creamy blue cheese risotto into 2 bowls or plates.
+Serve with the rest of the sweet potatoes, crumbled blue cheese and toasted walnuts on top.
+Decorate with herbs for a gorgeous colour lift!

 If you have some sweet potatoes left after making this delicious Stilton Risotto, make other exciting meals for the week!
 Why not try:

 - 1 large brown onion chopped finely